gkoumasd/MSAF/README.md

-# What makes the dierence?
+# What makes the difference?
 A Systematic Review on Multimodal Language Fusion Strategies

 ## Instructions to run the code